Juliangebe/petstore-rest-service/README.md

 You also can execute each test class on  `src\test\java` and execute all of them individually or as Suite.

 # NOTE
-### When the report is generated, live and detailed documentation on the test cases is generated, such as its name, its unique record, input data, expected result, status.
+### When the report is generated, live and detailed documentation on the test cases is generated, such as its name, its unique record, input data, expected result,time execution, status.
 Since this is the idea of a test automation that helps to test a test suite quickly helping continuous deliveries, saving time and money.
 ## List of test cases proposed for automation.
 Test created for each functionality necessary to perform an e2e flow.